-- In 2004 the interior of this tank was cleaned and inspected - This tank was cleaned and inspected in June of 2010 - A Tideflex mixing system is scheduled to be installed in this tank in 2013-14
+- In June 2014 the interior of this tank was cleaned and inspected - This tank is scheduled for inspection in 2023\ \Delayed due to Covid

+All tank inspections are conducted via sanitary wet dives and cleaning by vacuum extraction.
 All tanks are equipped with altitude valves, which preclude overfilling the tank.
 In addition, the status (i.e. water elevation) including high and low water level alarms, are continuously transmitted via telemetry to the pump control room of the Division of Public Works at White Rock Station No. 1.
 This remote transmission permits a continuous monitoring of the tank system via the SCADA system.
 Water system operators at the pump control room have the ability to activate or deactivate well pump stations based on the varying levels in the water storage tanks.